wp-plugins/social-bookmarks/readme.txt

 == Frequently Asked Questions ==

-= My favourite site is not included in Social Bookmarks. = You can [Contact Form](http://www.dountsis.com/about#contact "contact me") with the name of the site and its URL and I will include it in a future release.
+= My favourite site is not included in Social Bookmarks. = You can [contact me](http://www.dountsis.com/about#contact "Contact Form") with the name of the site and its URL and I will include it in a future release.

 = What is a Site Pack? =